Marimoiro/MineSweeperOnUnityEditor/Readme.md

 MineSweeper on Unity Editor Window

-# Images Lisence
+# Images

-[いらすとや](https://www.irasutoya.com/)  holds all licenses for the images on this repository
+this repository removed images.
+So.
+You should add image resources https://github.com/Marimoiro/MineSweeperOnUnityEditor/tree/master/Assets/Resources